winterleitner/kontomanager-client/README.md

 - add support for multiple sims managed under one account
 - add support for reading basic information on the contract (available min/sms/mb, ...)

+#### UPDATE 02/2023
+The Kontomanager Web interface has had a major design overhaul.
+Unfortunately, the WebSMS functionality was removed in the process. v1.x is no longer working for at least XOXO and YESSS as of 15.02.2023.

+v2.0.0 provides basic account usage reading functionality comparable to what was present before.
+Reading of current monthly cost is not implemented yet.